 What you’ll do:

-1. Twist two pipe cleaners together.
+1. Start by twisting two pipe cleaners together.

 2. Using hot glue, attach the pipe cleaners to the back of your candle to make the twig arms.